 Robin Hansen is a curator of minerals and gemstones at the Natural History Museum.
 With a love of bright sparkly things and influenced by her mother who studied gemology, Robin has always been inspired by gemstones, fascinated by their forms and colors.

-“With gemstones you are taking the purest form of a mineral and fashioning it to reveal even more beauty, highlighting its colour or brilliance.”
+“With gemstones you are taking the purest form of a mineral and fashioning it to reveal even more beauty, highlighting its color or brilliance.”

-With a desire to learn about the science of a diamond - the properties that give gems their colour and brilliance - Robin went on to study and pursue a career with gems.
+With a desire to learn about the science of a diamond the properties – that give gems their color and brilliance – Robin went on to study and pursue a career with gems.

 Find out what Forever means to inspirational artists, designers, performers and creatives from all around the world whom we have had the pleasure in collaborating with.